thomasthaddeus/cityuseattle.github.io/docs/tools/virtualbox.md

 ![virtualbox_installing](/assets/images/virtualbox/virtualbox_windows_install_3.png)

 Click "Install".
-After that, it may take for a while, please be patient.
-During the install process, it will ask for your permission.
+After that, it may take a while, so please be patient.
+During the installation process it will ask for your permission.
 Click "Allow" or "Yes" to complete the installation.

 ![virtualbox_installing](/assets/images/virtualbox/virtualbox_windows_install_4.png)